fullstack-development/web3-roadmap/blockchains/ton/basics.md

 * What does "Smart contract has micro-blockchain" mean?

 * What is sharding in TON and how does it work?
 * What is masterchain and basechain?
+How they are connected?